vmware-archive/homebrew-tap/README.md

 ## Usage

-First, add this tap to your Brew.
-This will to clone Greenplum Database tap repository and symlink all its formulae.
+You can either add tap to your Brew and then install the formula:

     brew tap greenplum-db/tap

-Now you will be able to work on those formulae as if there were in canonical Homebrew repository:

     brew install greenplum-db

+Or, you can just do:

+    brew install greenplum-db/tap/greenplum-db